zoom/meetingsdk-windows-local-recording-to-S3-bucket-containerized-sample/README.md

   - Use the Meeting Recording Controller to call `StartRecording()`.
 Do note that you can only either run `StartRecording()` or `StartRawRecording()`.
 You cannot run them both at once.
 - The files are stored in your user direct /Documents/Zoom
 	-	When the meeting ends or when the SDK exits the meeting, it is automatically converted
+- After convertion the loop	`while (!encoderEnded)` will execute
+    -   This is the part where you can run your own custom commands, such as using AWS CLI to authenticate and upload an mp4 blob into S3 Storage.

 # Upgrading Guide